ezrarush/battleship/README.md

 #Description

-A modern OpenGL networked realtime battleship game meant to be a working implementation of [userial's app example](https://github.com/nklein/userial#protocol) so that readers may better understand the protocol.
+A modern OpenGL networked real time battleship game meant to be a working implementation of [userial's app example](https://github.com/nklein/userial#protocol) so that readers may better understand the protocol.

 One change to the protocol is that ships will be placed on a field of floats because of OpenGL.